 Nyrada ordinary shares (level 1): The 33,373,245 Nyrada ordinary shares held by the consolidated entity were valued at fair value, using the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date; and assumes that the transaction will take place either: in the principal market; or in the absence of a principal market, in the most advantageous market.
-The price used for valuing these ordinary shares was the ASX listed market price of 2.8 cents as at 30 June 2023.
+The price used for valuing these ordinary shares was the ASX listed market price of 5.9 cents as at 30 June 2024 (2023: 2.8 cents).

-Nyrada performance shares (level 3): The 12,000,600 Nyrada performance shares were externally valued considering Level 3 hierarchy fair value inputs such as - the spot price of 2.8 cents, a risk free interest rate of 4.175% (based on Australian government bond rate as a proxy), a historical volatility factor of 103.16% and the Monte Carlo approach for estimating the probability of the market based vesting conditions being achieved.
+Nyrada performance shares (level 3): The 12,000,600 Nyrada performance shares were externally valued considering Level 3 hierarchy fair value inputs such as - the spot price of 5.9 cents (2023: 2.8 cents), a risk free interest rate of 4.085% (2023: 4.175%) (based on Australian government bond rate as a proxy), a historical volatility factor of 138.97% (2023: 103.16%) and the Monte Carlo approach for estimating the probability of the market based vesting conditions being achieved.
+The inputs used in the current period valuation reflect the maturity date of 25 November 2024 for these performance shares.